-The traditional nuclear household (mom, dad, and two children) like your parents and their parents likely grew up in, is still what many people have in mind when they talk about family.
-But these days, family structure and the households we set-up to support them, come in many shapes and sizes.
+The traditional nuclear household (mom, dad and two children) like your parents and their parents likely grew up in, is still what many people have in mind when they talk about family.
+But these days, family structure and the households we set up to support them, come in many shapes and sizes.
+(For example, this woman explains why she decided to become a single mother, on purpose.)

 Nathan Yu, of the website Flowing Data, organized the results of the 5-year American Community Survey from 2010-2014 to help visualize the current state of affairs.